BrianPvanOers/S-GAIN/datasets/README.md

 ## Description of datasets

-All datasets listed are single class (highlighted in bold).
-No multi-class datasets are included.
+All datasets listed are single target (highlighted in bold).
+No multi-target datasets are included.
 Non-predictive features are highlighted in italics.

 ### Maternal Health Risk

 This is a small medical dataset without missing values.
 It can therefore be used to assess the quality of the imputation method, by introducing missing values ourselves.
-It has 6 features, 1 label, 1013 instances, and is anonymized.
+It has 6 features, 1 target, 1013 instances, and is anonymized.
 More information can be found in the reference.

 #### Explanation of features